trag1c/qexat-skill/docs/README.md

 # Skill

-This repository is to centralize in a place all my skill issues.
-Thanks.
+A place to create skill issues.
+Literally.

 ## How to use